USS Tuluran: World War II service

 Following visits to Saipan in the Mariana Islands and to Peleliu in the Palau Islands, she returned to the southwestern Pacific in mid-December.
 She visited the Russell Islands subgroup in the Solomons from 17 to 19 December and spent a month at Nouméa, New Caledonia, from 24 December 1944 to 24 January 1945, before returning to Espiritu Santo on the 27th.
 She departed the New Hebrides once more on 19 February and headed back to the Solomon Islands, where she operated for the next two months.
 During that tour of duty, she returned to Guadalcanal first and then visited the Treasury Islands subgroup, Bougainville, the Green Islands, and the Russell Islands again as well as making a side trip to Emirau Island.

 On 3 April, the cargo ship departed the Russell subgroup and headed back to the Central Pacific.
 For the remainder of the war, Tuluran carried cargo between the American bases and anchorages established at various atolls in the Marshall Islands, the Caroline Islands, and the Mariana Islands.
 Her itinerary over the last five months of the war included Eniwetok, Ulithi, Peleliu, Guam, and Saipan.
 On 8 August, a week before the cessation of hostilities, Tuluran stood out of Eniwetok bound for Hawaii.
 Japan capitulated a week before the ship arrived in Pearl Harbor.
 Tuluran spent three days at Oahu and then continued her voyage east on 24 August.

 Post-war dispositioning

 On 3 September, she entered San Francisco; and, on 20 December 1945, Tuluran was decommissioned.
 She was stripped of usable materiel at Mare Island Naval Shipyard.
 Her name was struck from the Navy List on 8 January 1946, and the Commandant, 12th Naval District, turned her over to the U.S. Maritime Commission for final disposition on 1 July 1946.
-The ship entered the Suisun Bay Reserve Fleet on 30 June 1946 and on 7 January 1947 purchased by the American Iron & Metal Company and subsequently scrapped.
+The ship entered the Suisun Bay Reserve Fleet on 30 June 1946 and on 7 January 1947 purchased by American Iron & Metal and subsequently scrapped.